DanijelHuis/HDAugmentedReality/README.md

 ## Customization

 ### Annotation customization
+ARAnnotation holds data about your POI.
 You can subclass ARAnnotation and add your properties if you have the need (Look at TestAnnotation in the demo project).

 ### AnnotationView customization/subclass
 ARAnnotationView is just an empty view, you should subclass it and add your UI (labels, background etc.).
 Try to avoid xibs and constraints